balihoo-gens/git-linux-practice/basic-git/README.md

 Make a note of any often mentioned terms that are not clear right here in this file:

+branch = represents independent line of development--to request brand new working directory repository = where history of work is stored fork = take source from someone's repository and apply own changes (create a copy, do work, commit or store changes) commit = stores the contents of the index in a new commit w log messages describing changes local vs remote = checkout = navigate branches created by git branch, updates files in directory merged = tarball = master = remote tracking branches =
+HEAD = current snapshot
+the current HEAD =

 And ask me about them.
 I can tell you about things like 'remote tracking branches' and what "the current HEAD" means.
 Once you understand them, add the notes to this file as well.
 Do this whenever you have a question about anything in here;
  - put your question in this file in the relevant section